 Showers were always charged for – anywhere between 450 and 600.
 It is generally not advised to use the showers over 4000m.
 There are several reasons for this.
 One is that the water is poorer quality and you risk swallowing it.
 Secondly is it is hard to get dry without getting a chill.
 The third reason is the quality of the tea houses drops rapidly at this level as does the quality of the shower and quite frankly wipes in your room looks like a much cleaner option!
 Also by this point, you are always cold so you don’t feel quite as dirty.

-A key question when it comes to EBC trek facilities is what about the wifi?
+A key question is what about wifi on the Trek?
 So we had wifi all the way up to Everest base camp.
 HOWEVER it was to varying degrees.
 The first 2 nights were actually the worst quality wifi – kept dropping in and out and you could barely open anything.
 Things got a lot better from night 3 once the wonderful Everest Link kicked in.
 Everest Link is the network that goes all the way up to base camp.
 You can buy a card which gets you about one hour’s use.

 The wifi is very powerful.
 However, it does get full.
 Again you are best to get on it as soon as you arrive at the tea house and check email.
 Once lots of people have arrived and it is early evening it, of course, gets a lot slower.
 And then I found it was very strong in the mornings.
 You usually bought 200MBs – sometimes I seemed to run through these very quickly, sometimes I would have extra bandwidth in the morning.
 It was a bit pot luck.

 Ask the tea house owner to rub off the cover to reveal the code- they are odd cards and I nearly destroyed a couple and couldn’t see the codes when I tried!

 Wifi starts at about 450 NPR and goes up to about 600 for the essentially about one hour Everest link cards.